Here’s what we know from over 10 years of observing babies through sleep training – with our own eyes!

 Weighted sleep garments like the Merlin’s Magic Sleepsuit and the Nested Bean Zen Sack should also not be used for sleep training.
 I know you might be terrified about rolling and rely on these products to keep your baby safely sleeping on their back, but you really shouldn’t use them ever for sleep training.
 We’ve tried the Merlin and Zen sack for sleep training (parents request) but it’s always a version of this:

-Mommywise Coach: I know how much you love the Merlin, but we don’t recommended it for sleep training because of XYZ (see above).
+Mommywise Coach: I know how much you love the Merlin, but we don’t recommend it for sleep training because of XYZ (see above).
 Would you be willing to try a sleep sack or those really cute footed pajamas?

 Parent: But he sleeps so much better in the Merlin!
 Before we used it he startled himself awake all night.
 And what if he tries rolling to his tummy?